hexagontk/hexagon/contributing.md

     alias gw='./gradlew'
     alias dcupd='docker-compose up -d'
-    alias hx='cd ${hexagonHome}'
-    alias hxall='hx && gw clean site installDist installAllTemplates'

 It is recommended that you add: `gradlew clean site installDist installAllTemplates` to your `.git/hooks/pre-push` script.
-As this command will be checked by [Travis] before the PRs.
+As this command will be executed before pushing code to the repository (saving time fixing [Travis] build errors).

 If you want to commit to the project.
 It is convenient to setup your own [Travis] account to execute the CI job defined in `.travis.yml` when code is pushed to your fork.